Friday 18th May 2018 Introduction to Garden History Workday with Dr Twigs Way

 Trips for 2018

-Join us for a morning guided walk into the forest to look at this magnificent woodland, its flora and fauna, and find out about how it is managed in the 21st century.
+Tuesday 24th April 2018 Hatfield Forest, Essex Join us for a morning guided walk into the forest to look at this magnificent woodland, its flora and fauna, and find out about how it is managed in the 21st century.
 Members £5.00, guests £7.50 inc. refreshments on arrival.
-NT car park charge applies (free to NT members).
+National Trust car park charge applies (free to NT members).

-Join us for an evening guided tour of the gardens with Curator Robert Brett and hear about the latest developments within the gardens and wider estate.
+Thursday 12th July 2018 RHS Garden Hyde Hall, Essex We offer the opportunity to visit Hyde Hall gardens in the evening, on a guided tour of the gardens with Curator Robert Brett to hear about the latest developments within the gardens and wider estate.
 Members £5.00, guests £7.50 inc. refreshments.

 To book your place at any of these events, send your cheque, (made payable to ESSEX GARDENS TRUST), to Michele Freeman, 36 Chitts Hill, Lexden, Colchester, Essex, CO3 9ST or telephone 01206 560557.